ThormodzT/nodejs-inteview-study-guide/README.md

 4. **Once an I/O operation completes, the callback function is placed in the event queue.**
 5. **The event loop continuously checks the queue** and processes any pending callbacks once the main execution stack is clear.

+# Understanding the Node.js Event Loop (Simple Explanation)

+The **Node.js event loop** allows Node.js to handle multiple tasks at once without waiting for one task to finish before starting another.

+## How It Works (Simple Explanation)

+1. **You give Node.js a task** – like reading a file, making a network request, or running some code.
+2. **If the task is slow (like reading a file)** – Node.js doesn’t wait for it to finish.
+Instead, it moves on to the next task.
+3. **When the slow task is done** – Node.js puts it back in line (the event queue) and processes it when it has time.
+4. **This cycle keeps going** – so Node.js can handle thousands of tasks efficiently.

+## Example: The Restaurant Analogy

+Imagine you're in a restaurant:

+- You **order food** (start a task).
+- The chef **cooks** (a slow task).
+- Meanwhile, the waiter **takes other orders** (handles other tasks).
+- When your food is **ready**, the waiter serves it (completes the task).
+- The process **repeats** for other customers.

+This is how Node.js efficiently manages tasks without blocking other operations.

 ## How Event-Driven Programming Works in Node.js

 ### Introduction